Euchre: Scorekeeping markers

 A variation of scorekeeping in Western New York and Ontario involves each side using the and of one suit.
 Scoring starts with counting the symbols on the cards, for points 1 to 4; at 5, the cards are turned over and crossed.
 Crossing the cards indicates 5 points.
 Points 6 to 9 are counted similarly by counting the number of suit symbols showing and adding them to the 5 when the cards are crossed.

-In Canada and Michigan, it is common for each team to use two s of the same color to keep score, with one team red and the other black.
+In Canada, Michigan, and Nebraska, it is common for each team to use two s of the same color to keep score, with one team red and the other black.
 The s are usually referred to as "counting cards" in this situation.

 Infringements

 Table talk

 Euchre does not require silence as in some other games; some table talk is acceptable.
 However, communicating with one's partner to influence the game is considered cheating.
 Unacceptable table talk may include code words, secret gestures, bidding out of turn or suggesting what the partner should play.
 Depending on the local rules, such infringements may incur a penalty.